hfaerber/byob/README.md

 This project was full of wins as I worked through the backend processes of building a database and api server for the first time.
 The biggest challenge was adjusting my debugging processes to be able to test my work and correct errors without a browser environment.

+This project used GitHub Projects for project management: [Go To Project Management Board](https://github.com/hfaerber/byob/projects/1)

 ## Setup
 - Clone this repo and run npm install
 - Run the server by using npm start